yamesjamess/p2-project-foodle/README.md

     * Note: This is a JavaScript project, however on GitHub, the percentage of HTML is higher than JavaScript due to the SVG image that has been added to the HTML file.
 ### Frameworks, Libraries & Other Tools Used
 *   [Balsamiq:](https://balsamiq.com/) was also used to create wireframes during the initial design process.
-*   [Coolors:](https://coolors.co/) was used to help generate alternative colours than the colour provided by the client for accessibility.
+*   [Coolors:](https://coolors.co/) was used to help generate colour for the website
 *   [Favicon.io:](https://favicon.io/) was used to generate a Favicon (a website icon that appears in the tab of the browser or when the website is saved to the bookmark bar) for the website.
 *   [Font Awesome:](https://fontawesome.com/) was used to add icons to convey the message of the sections and for aesthetic purposes of the UX.
 *   [FreeConvert:](https://www.freeconvert.com/) was used to convert image files to .WEBP file.
 *   [Git:](https://git-scm.com/) was used for version controlling purposes through git commands via the terminal on GitPod and is pushed to GitHub for cloud-based storage.
-*   [GitHub:](https://github.com/) is used to host the repository of the project and is also used for deployment of the website.
+*   [GitHub:](https://github.com/) is used to host the repository of the project and is also used for the deployment of the website.

 ## Testing